-Making an unlawful right-hand pass in the City of Las Vegas carries a $305 fine.3 The amount is usually less in other jurisdictions, though.
-In the City of Reno, for example, the fine for unlawfully passing a car on the right $115.4
+Making an unlawful right-hand pass in the City of Las Vegas carries a $305 civil penalty.3 The amount is usually less in other jurisdictions, though.
+In the City of Reno, for example, the civil penalty for unlawfully passing a car on the right $115.4

 3.1.
 Unsafe passing in a work zone or pedestrian zone

-4. Can I get a charge for passing on the right reduced to a non-moving violation in Nevada?
+4. Can I get a charge for passing on the right reduced to a non-moving violation?

 The Nevada DMV adds four (4) demerit points to a defendant’s license for illegally passing on the right-hand side.7 After one year passes, the demerit points disappear.